theimowski/master-thesis/docs/section-application.md

 * HTML rendering.

 Implementing such application and preparing a tutorial turned out to be a great candidate for research part of this thesis.
-The tutorial consists of 10 chapters, each focused on a specific web development aspect.
+The complete tutorial consists of 10 chapters, each focused on a specific web development aspect.
 It is quite extensive, with plenty of code listings presenting various features.
-The detailed tutorial has been published on GitBook website and is available on-line {{{suavemusicstoretutorial}}}.
+The tutorial has been published on GitBook website and is available on-line {{{suavemusicstoretutorial}}}.
-With the help of F# community spreading the word about it, at the of writing it has already more than 12 thousands of views.
+With the help of F# community spreading the word about it, at the time of writing it has already more than 12 thousands of views.
 It is also included in the list of tutorials for web development on official F# Software Foundation website {{{fsharpwebsite}}}.
 Section {{Music Store Tutorial}} references excerpts from the tutorial that outline the major concepts and features.